REGISTER ONLINE BY DECEMBER 31, 2025!

 How to Prepare

-Student designers are asked to prepare a display showing their design, and present it to a team of respondents at the Region III Festival.
-All designers will receive feedback in both an oral response session with a panel of design respondents and written response from regional faculty respondents.
+Student designers are asked to prepare a display showing their design, and present it to a team of professional Guest Respondents at the Region 3 Festival Conference.
+All designers will receive feedback in both an oral response session with a panel of design Respondents and written response from Regional Faculty Respondents.

-Supporting materials that have proven most useful include combinations of the following: production photographs, a design statement in outline form, research images, preliminary sketches, white models, color models, color sketches, drafting including sections, recording of sound cues and manipulations that lead to those compositions, design bibles, story boards, costume plates, fabric and trim swatches, costume plot, cue synopsis, tracking sheets, and the like.
+Supporting materials that have proven most useful include combinations of the following: a design statement outlining your concept and ideas, research images, preliminary sketches, white models, color models, color sketches, drafting including sections, magic sheets, recordings of sound cues and manipulations that lead to those compositions, design bibles, story boards, costume plates, fabric and trim swatches, costume plots, cue synopsis, tracking sheets, and the like.
 This is in no way meant to be a definitive list.
 Choose elements that best articulate and document the conceptual approach, process, and the production.

 For more specific details, please visit the DTM How to Prepare page.